In the US, about 160,000 bariatric operations are done in each year. Development of safer laparoscopic approaches has made this surgery more popular.

 Patients should be regularly evaluated for gout, cholelithiasis, and nephrolithiasis, all of which can develop after bariatric surgery.
 Prophylactic ursodiol reduces risk of cholelithiasis and should be offered after bariatric surgery.
 Patients should also be regularly screened for depression and alcohol use, particularly if alcohol use was heavy preoperatively.

-To minimize risk of hypoglycemia (due to increased insulin sensitivity after bariatric surgery) in patients with diabetes, clinicians should adjust the dose of insulin and decrease the dose of oral hypoglycemics (particularly sulfonylureas) or stop them after RYGB and SG.
+To minimize risk of hypoglycemia (due to increased insulin sensitivity after bariatric surgery) in patients with diabetes, clinicians should adjust the dose of insulin and decrease the dose of oral hypoglycemics (particularly sulfonylureas) or stop them after Roux-en-Y gastric bypass or sleeve gastrectomy.

-Consider weight loss surgery if patients are motivated, have not succeeded using nonsurgical treatments, and have a BMI of > 40 kg/m2 or a BMI of > 35 kg/m2 plus a serious complication (eg, diabetes, hypertension, obstructive sleep apnea, high-risk lipid profile).
+Consider weight loss surgery if patients are motivated, have not succeeded using nonsurgical treatments, and have a BMI of > 40 kg/m2 or a BMI of > 35 kg/m2 plus a serious complication (eg, diabetes, hypertension, obstructive sleep apnea, high-risk lipid profile) or a BMI of 30 to 34.9 with type 2 diabetes and inadequate glycemic control despite optimal lifestyle and medical therapy.

 Weight loss surgery is contraindicated if patients have an uncontrolled psychiatric disorder (eg, major depression), drug or alcohol abuse, cancer that is not in remission, or another life-threatening disorder or if they cannot comply with nutritional requirements (including life-long vitamin replacement when indicated).